PhucTan1705/HealthCareApp/README.md

 - Step 1: Download and Unzip the github project to a folder.
 - Step 2: Open Android Studio.
 Go to File -> New -> Import Project.
 - Step 3: Choose the specific project you want to import and then click Next->Finish.
+- Step 4: Gradle will build automatically, and it will be ready for you to use.
+After it's finished, click Run app to run the project.